 Jessica, who's 32, asks Suze if she can afford to spend $1,299 to buy a new MacBook Air.

-Sandy wants to know if she can afford to spend $5,000 on an ELF Electric Pedal Car.
+Kemi is 21 and wants to know if she can afford to spend $500 on a new Xbox One.

 Many financial problems have nothing to do with a lack or abundance of income but with your mental state.